How the program works

 - Apply here!
 To apply to be a CCAP Ambassador, current students must complete an online application, including submitting a resume and contact information for a personal reference.
-The application for Fall 2019 will soon be opening and will close at 11:59pm on Sunday, March 17.
-To be considered, applications must be complete (including receipt of recommendation form from reference) by this deadline.
+The application for Fall 2019 has now closed.
+Please check back next year!

 What students are saying

 “During my time as a CCAP ambassador, I befriended not only the international students I was assigned, but several students I met at international orientation and other events.
 Throughout the semester, I invited my international friends to American events, acted as their American tour guide, and we even traveled around the USA together.
 This was a wonderful, life-changing opportunity, because now I am studying abroad in France and my European friends have invited me to visit them in their home countries and be my tour guide.
 I am forever grateful for the opportunity to be a CCAP ambassador in affording me friendships that I will cross oceans for.”
 Christina Coomer, United States, 2018

 “Moving to a new place is always difficult and exciting.
 There are tons of new things to learn and people to meet.
 The CCAP activities have helped me with all that.
 In fact, I met most of my best friends at NC State through these events.
 Also, the orientation day was really useful to learn how to move around campus.
 Thank y’all for the help and the wonderful moments!”
 David Juan, Spain, 2018